Kubernetes the Hard Way Deep Dive -- 01 & 02 (System Set Up)

 Embarrassingly, I had never used tmux prior to this. 😳😳😳

-tmux, short for “Terminal Multiplexer” is a program that allows for splitting up your terminal into multiple panes and tabs and manage the associated shell sessions.
+tmux, short for “Terminal Multiplexer” is a program that allows for splitting up your terminal into multiple panes and tabs and managing the associated shell sessions.
 At first glance, this may sound like the

 Split Pane feature of the macOS terminal or the

 Split Horizontally/Vertically feature of iterm2, but the difference is that shell sessions are managed independently from the terminal window.

 There are a variety of benefits this enables, but the feature Kelsey is suggesting for this tutorial is the ability to synchronize inputs across multiple terminal panes.
 This will allow us to